mxochicale/latex/installation/README.md

 # Installation or Upgrade of LaTeX
 ## [A_install_texlive.sh](A_install_texlive.sh)
 ```
 sh A_install_texlive.sh
 ```
-and press `I` to install it in hard disk
+and press `I` to install it in hard disk.

-NB.
-This might take about an hour but it will depends on the hardware specification of the machine.
+**NB.** This might take about an hour, showing messages like: `Installing to: /usr/local/texlive/2020; Installing [0001/4110, time/total: ??:??/??:??]: texlive.infra [423k]; ...`, but it will depends on the hardware specification of the machine.

 ## [B_append_texbinaries_to_bashrc.sh](B_append_texbins_to_bashrc.sh).
 Modify this line `/usr/local/texlive/2020/bin/x86_64-linux`,